-- If you do not stay continuously enrolled in Medicare Part A and Part B. - If you move out of our service area for more than six months. - o If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison). - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan. - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan. - We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If you let someone else use your Blue Shield 65 Plus member ID card to get medical care. - o If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you do not pay any applicable late enrollment penalty for 60 days. - We must notify you in writing that you have 60 days to pay the late enrollment penalty before we end your membership. - If you do not pay your portion of the plan premium to your former employer group, your group will request that you be disenrolled from the plan.
-Your former employer group is required to notify you if it plans to end your membership.
-Contact CalPERS at 888 CalPERS (888-225-7377) [TTY: 877-249-7442] 8 a.m. to 5 p.m., Monday through Friday, for more information.
+- If you do not stay continuously enrolled in Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's area.
+(Phone numbers for Member Services are printed on the back cover of this booklet.) - If you become incarcerated (go to prison). - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you do not pay any applicable late enrollment penalty for 60 calendar days. - We must notify you in writing that you have 60 calendar days to pay the late enrollment penalty before we end your membership. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.

-• If your former employer group's Agreement with us terminates for any reason, your membership ends on the same date.
-Your former employer group is required to notify you in writing if its Agreement with us terminates.
+- If you do not pay your portion of the plan premium to your former employer group/union, your former employer group/union will request that you be disenrolled from the plan.
+Your former employer group/union is required to notify you if it plans to end your membership.
+Contact CalPERS at 888 CalPERS (or 888-225-7377) [TTY: 877-249-7442] 8 a.m. to 5 p.m., Monday through Friday, for more information. - If your former employer group/union's agreement with us terminates for any reason, your membership ends on the same date.
+Your former employer group/union is required to notify you in writing if its agreement with us terminates.